 1)Animation doesn't look like much effort is inserted.
 Crushing sea water onto ship looks like mountain emerging from the bottom.
 2)Repetitive long flashbacks, flashback of Yang Gua rescuing Huang Rong shown twice.
 3)Certain scenes repeated broken soundtracks.
 OP and ED songs changed yet uses S1 OP animation, doesn't fit.

 Cantonese dub is otherwise, good.
 Perfectly fits the character.
 Made me laugh.

 Love it.
 Lots of meaningful messages to the audiences: grow over mistakes, independent life, knowing when to stop, never stop learning, be helpful, be a good example, forgive and forget, etc.

-Without this series, almost zero chance for me to recognize such magnificent and talented author, Jin Yong, to exist to this day.
-Thus, a big thanks to the production staff for making an anime version of the Condor Hero series, and also AXN for introducing it on TV.
+I give my credits to the author Jin Yong for introducing such an amazing story.
+Also a big thanks to the production staff for making an anime version of the Condor Hero series.
 Have no regret watching it.
-Salute to one of the world's greatest ancient chinese story ever told!
+One of the world's greatest ancient chinese story ever told!